 - pinch of salt

-- Combine all of the ingredients in a medium bow and gently mix until everything is mixed together and looks like a thick dough.
+- Combine all of the ingredients in a medium bowl and gently stir until everything is mixed together and looks like a thick dough.

-- Place in the fridge for a couple of hours to set up and then transfer to an airtight container.
+- Place in the fridge for a couple of hours or in the freezer for 1 hour to set up and then transfer to an airtight container.